adrian3/whisper/_dropbox/setup_revb47be46830.md

 Put some markdown files into your dropbox folder.

 Visit www.YourWebsite.com/_admin/?password=YourPassword (replace "YourPassword" with whatever you set in the config.php file).
-Next, click the "sync" button to initiate the first sync between Dropbox and your Steam installation.
+Next, click the "sync" button to initiate the first sync between Dropbox and your Whisper installation.
 This will copy all your Dropbox files down and process them into HTML.

 ## Syncing